margrahaw/Portfolio-Site/README.md

 # Treehouse-Project12-Portfolio
 Personal Portfolio

-A capstone project for a class taken through Treehouse.
-The site was created using HTML, CSS, JavaScript, and Foundation.js as a framework.
+A Portfolio Site for Mary Hawley.
+The site was created using HTML, CSS, JavaScript, and used Foundation.js as a framework.
+The site can be found here [Mary Hawley](https://margrahaw.github.io/Treehouse-Project12-Portfolio).